edbook/Mathematical_Analysis_I/vidauki.rst

 *A learning experience is one of those things that says, 'You know that thing you just did?
 Don't do that.'*

--- Douglas Adams, The Salmon of Doubt
+-Douglas Adams, The Salmon of Doubt

 -  Skrifið upp **fyrirmælin** og lausnina snyrtilega.
 Gott er að skrifa fyrirmælin með penna og lausnina með blýant.